dwyl/flutter-phoenix-channels-demo/README.md

 Connection status is shown
 with a `Textfield`
-informing the user if he/she is connected or not.
+informing the person if he/she is connected or not.

-Both the `username` and `connection` status are part of the state of the page, which will dynamically change according to the user actions
+Both the `username` and `connection` status are part of the state of the page, which will dynamically change according to the person actions
 (changing the username
 and connection to the Phoenix
 channel, respectively).